3rikMtz/12EmployeeTracker/README.md

 Asynchronous queries can be beneficial.
 MySQL2 provides a `.promise()` function on Connections to convert an existing non-Promise connection to use Promises.
 To learn more and make your queries asynchronous, refer to the [npm documentation on MySQL2](https://www.npmjs.com/package/mysql2).

+Initial Steps
+✅ Have MySQL installed.
+✅ Have Node.js installed.
+✅ Install npm inside the project and all the required dependencies (mysql2, inquirer, dotenv).
+✅ Run source develop/db/schema.sql; in the MySQL shell.
+Once you have completed all of these steps, you can type the following command inside the terminal: npm start

 ## 📝 User Story
 As a business owner, I want to be able to view and manage the departments, roles, and employees in my company, so that I can organize and plan my business more efficiently.